TKazer/CS2_External/README.md

- New:  Selling CS2 external silent aimbot, effective for enemy perspective, spectating, and recording.
+ New:  Selling CS2 external silent aimbot (only cpp source of silent aimbot & .ct), effective for enemy perspective, spectating, and recording.

  If you need it, please contact me: